PlatformOfTrust/docs/source/index.html.md

 ## Client credentials

 For each application you develop, you need to obtain new client credentials.
 These include a client identifier and a client shared-secret.
-You can find these credentials at https://developers.oftrust.net/profile while logged into your Upwork account.
-You will receive a public and a private key for each client identifier and client shared-secret you request.
+You can find these credentials at https://developers.oftrust.net/profile while logged into your account.

+You will receive a public and a private key for each client identifier and client shared-secret you API request.

 ## OAuth 2.0 workflow